a-a-alharbi/RealEstateAnalyzer/replit.md

 The application is designed for deployment on Replit with the following considerations:

 1. **Single File Deployment**: All dependencies are Python-based for easy package management
-2. **Stateless Design**: Uses Streamlit session state for temporary data storage
-3. **No Database Required**: All calculations are performed in-memory
+2. **No Database Required**: All calculations are performed in-memory
-4. **Export Functionality**: Provides Excel downloads for data persistence
+3. **Export Functionality**: Provides Excel downloads for data persistence

 ### Deployment Requirements
 - Python 3.7+